 The nature of work has changed radically over the past few years – the rise of mobile working, in particular, has led to workforces spread not only nationally but also globally.
 Employees are also frequently encouraged to bring their own devices to work, in order to stay better connected with their projects.

 The result of this?
 Data replicated across devices and environments, and being sent to an increased number of recipients.

-Consequently, organisations need to look at the tools they are providing their employees with to share this data securely.
-Email encryption, for example, isn’t always the most suitable answer, and so organisations need to take a holistic approach that also includes sending large files securely and providing secure online workspaces as required.
+Consequently, organizations need to look at the tools they are providing their employees with to share this data securely.
+Email encryption, for example, isn’t always the most suitable answer, and so organizations need to take a holistic approach that also includes sending large files securely and providing secure online workspaces as required.
 As we’ve also seen, end-users need a secure way to access and send information via a variety of devices, so apps for both desktop and mobile must also be accommodated for.